Safety Critical Systems

-The last time you sat down to dinner at a chain restaurant did you think to ask if the water was clean?
+The last time you sat down to dinner at a restaurant, did you think to ask if the water was clean?
 Or when you recently flew to see relatives did you ask a flight attendant if the planes’ autopilot had redundancies built into it?
 Of course not.
-You don’t think twice about your fast food because you’ve eaten at Burger King a hundred times before.
+You don’t think twice about your fast food because you’ve eaten there a hundred times before.
 You don’t bother the flight attendant because you’ve heard that the odds of being involved in a plane crash are 1 in 10 million, making it statically safer than driving to work.

 The technical term is “Critical Systems” and they are defined as computer, electronic, or electromechanical systems whose failure is deemed “unacceptable.”
 There are three categories of critical systems: safety, business, and mission.
 A mission critical system’s failure appropriately results in the failure of a mission and is usually in reference to military operations or space exploration.
 Business critical system failures may result in great financial loss: these are failures consumers may occasionally be affected by, like when Target’s massive data breach resulted in nearly 40 million stolen credit card numbers.
 The final category is safety critical systems which directly affect the general population daily.
 These are systems where failure may result in injury or death to human beings, significant property damage, or damage to the environment.
 With such high stakes, these systems are designed to lose less than one life per billion hours of operation.